 5. Lots Pins with Broken Links

-It’s not common for other types of websites to have so many error pages, but with eCommerce sites this happens over and over again.
-They have a collection of products, then they remove some products, others are out of stock or out of production.
+It’s not common for other types of websites to have so many error pages, but with eCommerce sites, this happens over and over again.
+They have a collection of products, then they remove some products, and others are out of stock or out of production.
 But your pins on Pinterest are still linked to those broken pages.

 Pinterest is very smart at identifying these problems – I’ve seen it many times when Pinterest accounts suddenly face a huge drop in traffic and impressions on Pinterest.
 This often happens when your Pinterest account has a lot of pins linked to broken pages.

-To avoid this, as an eCommerce seller you need to be pro-active and if you know that some product is gone, don’t leave that page empty.
+To avoid this, as an eCommerce seller you need to be proactive and if you know that some product is gone, don’t leave that page empty.
 At least redirect it to your home page, or to a category page that shows similar products so that Pinterest users when they land on your site, don’t feel completely lost, or deceived by your pin.

-If you want to move your Pinterest strategy to the next level, I’ll be happy to help you inside my Pinterest SEO Traffic Secrets course program or you could also get a 1:1 consultation with me – it’s when I will go through your Pinterest account, will analyze your niche and your website, and will tell you specifically what you can improve to get more traffic and sales from Pinterest.
+If you want to move your Pinterest strategy to the next level, I’ll be happy to help you with my Pinterest SEO Traffic Secrets course program or you could also get a 1:1 consultation with me – it’s when I will go through your Pinterest account, will analyze your niche and your website, and will tell you specifically what you can improve to get more traffic and sales from Pinterest.